rakshithvasudev/ML-Algorithms-scratch/Ridge Regression/README.md

 # Ridge Regression
 Building a Ridge Regressor from scratch.
+This uses L2 regularization.

 Ridge: It includes all (or none) of the features in the model.
 Thus, the major advantage of ridge regression is coefficient shrinkage and reducing model complexity.